clementboloch/OCR_P12/README.md

 Go to src folder:
 `cd src`
+Make the migrations:
+`python manage.py migrate`
-Create the groups:
+And create the groups:
 `python manage.py add_custom_groups`
-And make the migrations:
-`python manage.py migrate`

 ## Launch the program
 Launch the local server: